Financial Crime Analysis

 This course will focus on theories and methods, including statistical approaches, employed in contemporary software applications to mine and analyze financial data to uncover transactions potentially related to financial crime, and techniques used to evaluate their results.
 Students will be given the opportunity to practice those techniques with case studies using prevalent software applications for data analysis, visualization, and case management.

 A bridge between the theoretical and practical aspects of financial crime analysis, this course introduces the construct of the Intelligence Cycle, and its allocation to financial institutions.
 Students are then exposed to contemporary financial intelligence unit frameworks, the interdependencies of strategic and tactical intelligence, and the application of critical thinking and problem solving skills.
-This module also touches on communication methods of investigative report writing & case management.
+Students will also be introduced to how an Anti-Money Laundering program is created and how policies/procedures are implemented.
+This module also touches on communication methods of investigative report writing & case management,